Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Golden Knights Advanced Stats

-- In their past 10 games, the Golden Knights are putting up 1.7 more goals per game than their season-long average.
+- During their past 10 games, the Golden Knights have scored 1.7 more goals per game than their average on the season.

+- The Golden Knights are ranked 14th in the NHL with 267 goals this season, an average of 3.3 per contest.

 Stars Advanced Stats